 The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields.

 Spouses can contact MilitaryOneSource for education counseling and help finding alternative funding sources.
 Call toll free at: 1.800.342.9647.

 Click here to learn more about the MyCAA Career Advancement Accounts program.

 Learn more about Spouse Employment opportunities and programs.

-Click here to learn more about the Spouse and Dependents Education Assistance Program.
+Click here to learn more about the Dependents Education Assistance Program.

 Marine GySgt John D. Fry Scholarship Program